Benedictteo05/OSA_notes/Operating Systems & Administration/Operating System Organization.md

 - Range from byte stream files to indexed records
 - Local and Remote file systems

+**OS Requirements**
+- Manage resource sharing
+	- Time/space-multiplexing
+- Exclusive use of a resource
+	- Al
 ### System Call
 A system call is a call to the OS through the Supervisor mode to do service for the application program.